jcarterlab/Word-of-God/README.md

 # Word-of-God

-This project uses machine learning to see if the statements made by high profile individuals in the Muslim world can be used to predict whether they are considered extreme or not.
+This project uses machine learning to see if the public statements made by high profile individuals in the Muslim world can be used to predict whether they are considered extremists or moderate.

 <br/>